xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 After discussing MarkUp architecture and whole flow-chart, now let's see how to implement those functionality of different user-type.

 I used sails.js as web framework in MarkUp backend.
 It is designed to emulate the familiar MVC pattern of frameworks like Ruby on Rails.
 But in his project, I used android device to be my view part.
-Here, I will introduce models and controller, explain android part in frontend section.
+Here, I will introduce models and controller, explain android part in front-end section.

 #### Model Design